-Item Number Item Page

-Item 1 - Cover Page 1

 Item 2 - Material Changes 2

-Item 3 - Table of Contents 3
+Item 3 - Table of Contents 4

-Item 4 - Advisory Business 4
+Item 4 - Advisory Business 5

-Item 5 - Fees and Compensation 9
+Item 5 - Fees and Compensation 1 0

-Item 6 - Performance-Based Fees and Side-By-Side Management 13
+Item 6 - Performance-Based Fees and Side-By-Side Management 1 5

-Item 7 - Types of Clients 13
+Item 7 - Types of Clients 1 5

-Item 8 - Methods of Analysis, Investment Strategies and Risk of Loss 14
+Item 8 - Methods of Analysis, Investment Strategies and Risk of Loss 1 6

-Item 9 - Disciplinary Information 18
+Item 9 - Disciplinary Information 1 9

-Item 10 - Other Financial Industry Activities and Affiliations 18
+Item 10 - Other Financial Industry Activities and Affiliations 20

-Item 11 - Code of Ethics 19
+Item 11 - Code of Ethics 20

-Item 12 - Brokerage Practices 20
+Item 12 - Brokerage Practices 2 21

-Item 13 - Review of Accounts 23
+Item 13 - Review of Accounts 24

-Item 14 - Client Referrals and Other Compensation 23
+Item 14 - Client Referrals and Other Compensation 2 25

-Item 15 - Custody 24
+Item 15 - Custody 25

-Item 16 - Investment Discretion 24
+Item 16 - Investment Discretion 25

-Item 17 - Voting Client Securities 24
+Item 17 - Voting Client Securities 26

-Item 18 - Financial Information 25
+Item 18 - Financial Information 27

-ITEM 4 - Advisory Business
+Item 4 - Advisory Business

-Uniplan Investment Counsel, Inc. ("UIC") is an investment adviser registered as such with the SEC under the Investment Advisers Act of 1940.
+Uniplan Investment Counsel, Inc. ("UIC") is an investment adviser registered as such with the SEC under the Investment Advisers Act of 19401.
 We provide sophisticated, specialized investment advisory management, sub-advisory and portfolio modeling services, on both a discretionary and nondiscretionary basis.
 We customize our services to the specific needs of each situation, utilizing both our own intellectual and proprietary resources and resources available through relationships with other specialized investment advisers.
 In this regard, we tailor our services primarily to the unique needs of clients, as more fully described below.

 We were founded in 2010 by Richard P. Imperiale, who is our majority shareholder, sole director, Chairman and Chief Investment Officer, although we have common roots, together with other affiliated registered investment advisers founded by Mr. Imperiale, dating back to 1984.
-Additionally, our wholly-owned subsidiary, Uniplan Institutional Advisors LLC ("UIA") is structured and designed to offer and provide, specialized single-portfolio investment management services to institutional clients (as more fully described below) and high net worth individuals in such a way as to claim Global Investment Performance Standards (GIPS®) verification for purposes of reporting performance results.
+Additionally, our wholly-owned subsidiary, Uniplan Institutional Advisors LLC ("UIA") is structured and designed to offer and provide, specialized single-portfolio investment management services to institutional clients (as more fully described below) and high-net-worth individuals.
+For purposes of reporting performance results, UIC is not Global Investment Performance Standards ("GIPS") compliant, nor does UIC claim GIPS Compliance.
+UIA, is organized and operated in such a manner as to pursue GIPS Compliance if needed in the future.

 Mr. Imperiale is the Chairman and Chief Investment Officer of UIA, as more fully described below.
-Both we and UIA provide investment advisory services to numerous types of clients, including high net worth individuals, corporations and other business entities, other investment advisers, investment companies and other pooled investment vehicles, banks and other financial institutions, pension and profit-sharing plans subject to the Employee Retirement Income Security Act of 1974 as amended ("ERISA") and their sponsors, trusts, estates, and charitable organizations.
+Both we and UIA provide investment advisory services to numerous types of clients, including high-net-worth individuals, corporations and other business entities, other investment advisers, pooled investment vehicles, banks and other financial institutions, pension and profit-sharing plans subject to the Employee Retirement Income Security Act of 1974 as amended ("ERISA") and their sponsors, trusts, estates, and charitable organizations.

-As of December 31, 2023, we managed assets on a discretionary basis totaling approximately \$606,900,000 over 1,272 accounts.
+As of December 31, 2024, we managed assets on a discretionary basis totaling approximately \$443,000,000 over 691 accounts.
 Discretionary accounts are those in which we have full investment authority given objectives and guidelines established in consultation with clients.
 Our investment advisory and portfolio management services are provided either on the basis of being the primary investment adviser to the client or being a subadvisor to another investment adviser or other institution.
-Additionally, we provided investment advisory services on a non-discretionary basis with respect to assets totaling \$779,400,000 over 2,224 accounts as of December 31, 2023.
+Additionally, we provided investment advisory services on a non-discretionary basis with respect to assets totaling \$681,000,000 over 1,792 accounts as of December 31, 2024.
+Clients may impose reasonable restrictions on investing in certain securities, types of securities, or industry sectors.